Kristina01111000/lavendersite/README.md

              - no goldenrod listed on the site, what should it link to?
              - butterfly weed  -> now in all products
         - under tree pack
-            - no virginia waterleaf
+            - no virginia waterleaf -> she is adding it
         - woodland garden
             - no ostrich fern -> now on all products
-            - no blue mistflower
+            - no blue mistflower -> now on woocommerce
     - add actual bundles for people to buy with one click
         - bbb pack
         - small pollinator